Your trusted partner in cosmetic care abroad

 Everything you need to know before your procedure

 Yes.
-Our partner hospitals are JCI-accredited and our surgeons hold Thai Board certification in plastic and reconstructive surgery.
-Blepharoplasty has one of the lowest complication rates of any facial procedure, and complication rates at accredited Thai hospitals are comparable to published international figures.
+Our partner hospitals are JCI-accredited and our surgeons hold Thai Board certification in plastic and reconstructive surgery, with blepharoplasty among the procedures they perform most often.
+The surgery itself has one of the lowest complication rates of any facial procedure, and you will have a dedicated care coordinator throughout your stay.

 We recommend 7–10 days.
-This covers your consultation, the procedure, initial recovery, suture removal around day five to seven, and a final check-up before you fly home.
-The shorter stay reflects blepharoplasty's quicker recovery compared to other facial surgeries.
+This covers your consultation, the procedure itself, initial recovery, suture removal around day five to seven, and a final check-up before you fly home.
+It is one of the shortest stays of any facial surgery because blepharoplasty recovery is comparatively light.

 Nick Peplow